buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

   - As we can see, depending on the implementation it will interact with the file system or with a remote registry

 ### Considerations

+#### When a user wants to create a manifest list using a manifest outside the user's repo.

+Let's suppose the following user case: A user wants to create a manifest list `foo/my-manifest:my-tag` using a manifest outside his repository `foo` for example `other/external-manifest:latest`.

+In this case, pack will need to *copy* the external manifest `other/external-manifest:latest` into `foo` repository `foo/external-manifest:latest` and then uses this reference into the manifest list created.
+Pack should at least *warn* the user about this operation.

+#### When a user wants to create a manifest list referencing a manifest list

 # Migration
 [migration]: #migration